FAQs

 The local DELTA tutor’s fees are included in your course fees.

-The Module 3 course consists of five units, corresponding to the five sections of the extended assignment.
-(See p.
-71-73 of the Cambridge DELTA Handbook).
+The Module 3 course consists of five units, corresponding to the five sections of the extended assignment described in the Cambridge DELTA Handbook.

-Cambridge offer a choice of 16 different specialisms for Module 3 (See p 68 of the Cambridge DELTA Handbook for the complete list of specialisms).
+Cambridge offers a choice of 16 different specialisms for Module 3 (see the Cambridge DELTA Handbook for the complete list of specialisms).
 In most cases, the choice will be clearly linked to a current teaching context, but in cases where specialisms may overlap or where the choice is not an obvious one, NILE will advise on the most appropriate option.

 Please note that NILE does not offer the ELT Management alternative mode for Module 3.